Get Compliant from Anywhere, Easy and Fast!

 Why was Beneficial Ownership Regulations implemented in South Africa?

 Before these new regulations, companies were not required to disclose their Beneficial Ownership or shareholding information to entities like the CIPC.
-These issues were treated as confidential matters and were managed internally by the company through its share register, share holder agreements and the like.
+These issues were treated as confidential matters and were managed internally by the company through its share register, shareholder agreements, and the like.

 However, in response to these fresh regulations set out by the SA Government, the CIPC has made it clear that they have collaborated closely with various regulatory and law enforcement bodies to establish a system for “gathering Beneficial Ownership information with the aim of cross-referencing this information.”
 These regulatory and law enforcement entities encompass the South African Revenue Service (SARS), the Financial Intelligence Centre (FIC), and the Financial Sector Conduct Authority (FSCA).